1uckyswish/DELIcious-sandwiches/README.md

 <img width="1440" alt="Screenshot 2024-05-06 at 8 53 06 PM" src="https://github.com/1uckyswish/DELIcious-sandwiches/assets/107442415/da351acb-253e-46c5-a1fd-f2d7db3312c3">

 ## Interesting Section of code
 This code snippet introduces a unique feature where the user is informed that going back to the home screen will reset their cart.
-To implement this functionality, every time the Main class is instantiated, the cart object is created anew, ensuring that any previous cart contents are discarded.
+To implement this functionality, each time the Main class is instantiated, a new cart object is created, ensuring that any previous cart contents are discarded.
 This prevents unintended persistence of items in the cart across sessions.

 By providing a message to the user, they are informed of the consequence of proceeding, enabling them to make an informed decision.
 This design choice ensures a seamless user experience while maintaining the integrity of the ordering process.